Learning Disabilities and Disorders

 - Confuses basic words when reading

-- Consistently misspells words and makes frequent reading errors
+- Consistently misspells words and makes frequent errors

 - Trouble learning basic math concepts

 Signs and symptoms of learning disabilities: Ages 10-13

 - Difficulty with reading comprehension or math skills